katzenpost/katzenpost/docs/specs/mixnet.rst

    "The Sphinx Mix Network Cryptographic Packet Format Specification"

-   As the Sphinx packet format is generic, the Panoramix Mix Network must provide a concrete instantiation of the format, as well as additional Sphinx per-hop routing information commands.
+   As the Sphinx packet format is generic, the Katzenpost Mix Network must provide a concrete instantiation of the format, as well as additional Sphinx per-hop routing information commands.

 3.1 Sphinx Cryptographic Primitives
 -----------------------------------

-   For the current version of the Panoramix Mix Network, let the following cryptographic primitives be used as described in the Sphinx specification.
+   For the current version of the Katzenpost Mix Network, let the following cryptographic primitives be used as described in the Sphinx specification.